TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/gateway-claiming/make-gateways-claimable.md

 ## Claiming Settings

-When a gateway is added in {{% tts %}}, it's claiming settings can be configured.
+When a gateway is added in {{% tts %}}, its claiming settings can be configured.

 This is comprised of a claim authentication code and a validity window.
 The claim authentication code is a secret value.
 The validity window is an optional start and end date on which the claim authentication code can be used.

-{{< cli-only >}}

 ```bash
 $ ttn-lw-cli gateways update <gateway-id> --claim-authentication-code.secret.value ABCD \